Beautiful shiner: Reproduction

-Conservation and Biology
+Conservation biology

 Beautiful shiners live in highly volatile environments.
 Their predators include garter snakes, bullfrogs, and other non-native fish, resulting in extra energy spent hiding their eggs during spawning.
 The introduction of non-native green sunfish and bullfrogs has contributed largely to a decline in fitness, because these other animals are outcompeting this species for habitat.
 Arizona placed the beautiful shiner on the endangered species list in 1988, and little has been done to recover their numbers.
 Aquifer pumping, reduction in stream flows, and predation by non-native green sunfish, are all major contributing factors to the decline of the species according to Nature Serve (2002).
 The San Bernardino Ranch has current plans to populate the area, and other projects involve federal habitat preservation.
 The Dexter National Fish Hatchery & Technology Center has had the most success, because they have developed an effective method for reintroducing the species, and providing the criteria for spawning.